diva-e/form-field-mapper/README.txt

 * Maven is required
 * Git is required
 * Clone project via git because no public artifact is available.
-** Building this artifact is only possible without executing tests, because referenced test artifact dependency is not public yet.

 ### Via Maven Repo (local or remote)
 #### Maven